 2. Do not use false or deceptive header information

-3. Do not send e-mail to recipients without written opt-in approval, as a best practice, double opt-in is best method to prevent false sign-ups by pranksters
+3. Do not send e-mail to recipients without written opt-in approval, as a best practice, double opt-in is the best method to prevent false sign-ups by pranksters

-4. Do not use blank or deceptive subject lines, subject must describe message contents and may not include any sexually-oriented material
+4. Do not use blank or deceptive subject lines, the subject must describe message contents and may not include any sexually-oriented material

 5. Identify the message as an advertisement, make the notice clear and conspicuous with large letters